ayushikushwaha71-beep/xpertlive/README.md

 # XpertLive
+XpertLive is a Real-Time Expert Session Booking Platform that allows users to discover experts, view available time slots, and book sessions seamlessly.
+The platform is designed to provide a smooth booking experience with real-time slot synchronization and double-booking prevention.

-A Real-Time Expert Session Booking System built using React, Node.js, Express, MongoDB, and Socket.io.
+Built using React, Node.js, Express, MongoDB, and Socket.io.

 ---